fischermoseley/manta/doc/logic_analyzer_core.md

     - `EQ`, for equal to.
     - `NEQ`, for not equal to.

-    These operations require a constant to compare against, referred to as an _argument_, which is descirbed below:
+    These operations require a constant to compare against, referred to as an _argument_, which is described below:

 - __argument__: A constant to compare against, if the operation specified requires one.
 On the FPGA, the argument will have just as many bits as the probe width.

 Lastly, if you're not able to express your desired trigger condition in terms of the operators above, fear not!
-You can also specifiy an `external_trigger: true` entry in the config file, which exposes an input on Manta's top level for your own trigger.
+You can also specify an `external_trigger: true` entry in the config file, which exposes an input on Manta's top level for your own trigger.

 ### Trigger Position (optional)
 Sometimes, you care more about what happens before a trigger is met than afterwards, or vice versa.
-To accomodate this, the logic analyzer has an optional _Trigger Position_ parameter, which sets when probe data is captured relative to the trigger condition being met.
-This is specified with the `trigger_position` entry in the configuration file, which sets how many samples to save prior to the trigger condition occuring.
+To accommodate this, the logic analyzer has an optional _Trigger Position_ parameter, which sets when probe data is captured relative to the trigger condition being met.
+This is specified with the `trigger_position` entry in the configuration file, which sets how many samples to save prior to the trigger condition occurring.
 This is best explained with a picture:

 ![](assets/trigger_positions.png){style="width:90%"}